Stock car racing: Other regions

-Internationally, stock car racing has not enjoyed the same success as within the United States and Canada.
-Brazil also has a successful stock car racing series, with starting grids of 30 or more cars, and two brands competing: Chevrolet and Toyota.
-Brazilian Stock Car also has two developing series.
-Despite the name, Brazilian stock car competitions are not held on oval tracks, thus they resemble more touring car racing than stock car racing the same can be said about Argentina's popular stock series, called Turismo Carretera.
+Brazil currently hosts the BRB Stock Car Pro Series, with starting grids of 30 or more cars, two brands competing in Chevrolet and Toyota, and several support series.
+Despite the name, Brazilian stock car competitions are not held on oval tracks, therefore making them closer to touring car racing than standard stock car racing.
+The same can be said about Argentina's popular stock series, Turismo Carretera.

-Unsuccessful efforts have been made in Australia, Chile, South Africa, and Japan as well.
+Other efforts in hosting stock car series have been made in Australia, Chile, South Africa, and Japan as well.